Peace Corps Master's International

-Established in 1987, the Master's International program provides the opportunity for students to incorporate Peace Corps volunteer service with a master’s degree program.
-In Rockefeller College, you can work toward an MPA (Master in Public Administration) degree while participating in international public service in the Peace Corps.
-You will gain experience in global public administration, attain second language fluency, and receive academic credit for your Peace Corps service.
+Established in 1987, the Master's International program provides the opportunity for students to incorporate Peace Corps volunteer service with a master's degree program.
+In Rockefeller College, you can work toward a Master in Public Administration (MPA) degree while participating in international public service in the Peace Corps.
+You will gain experience in global public administration, attain second language fluency, and complete MPA degree requirements with your Peace Corps service.
 The sectors are: Agriculture, Health, Education, Environment, Youth in Development, and Community Economic Development.

 Can I afford it?

-- Apply for admission to the MPA program in the Department of Public Administration and Policy at Rockefeller College and to the Peace Corps as a Master’s International student simultaneously.
+- Students who have been admitted to the MPA program in the Department of Public Administration and Policy at Rockefeller College may apply to the Peace Corps Master's International program.

-- Complete one year of intensive coursework starting in the fall of 2012.
+- Complete one year of coursework starting in the fall.

 - Complete your 27-month Peace Corps Assignment.